 A quick note: Be sure the chocolate peppermint snowball cookies have cooled completely before rolling them in the powdered sugar.
 This will ensure that they firm up and won't crumble when time to coat.

 Chocolate Peppermint Snowball Cookies (Gluten-Free)

-- 6 tablespoons unsalted butter room temperature
+- 6 tablespoons unsalted butter or vegan butter room temperature

 - ¼ cup coconut sugar

 - 1 teaspoon pure vanilla extract